JonasRieger/corona100d/README.md

 # corona100d
-### German-language Twitter dataset of the first 100 days after Chancellor Merkel addressed the coronavirus outbreak in TV
+### German-language Twitter dataset of the first 100 days after Chancellor Merkel addressed the coronavirus outbreak on TV

 The repository provides the status IDs and associated scripts for creating a German-language Twitter dataset consisting of 3,699,623 tweets from 2020/03/19 until 2020/06/26.
 The data set will be continuously extended.
 For a brief introduction to the dataset see